haoyunfeix/test-framewok-example/README.md

 6. steps to run</br>
 a. download this example and under the directory, npm install all dependencies in the package.json file.
+You may only need to npm install grunt globally first and then run "npm install" under the directory.
 Download gtest and compile it as a separate lib, and then change the nativetest.sh inside test/native directory to use the actual gtest lib in your machine.</br>
 b. type "grunt" under the directory.
 And you will see:</br>